marco-brandizi/jutils/README.md

 See [Javadocs](https://marco-brandizi.github.io/jutils/) for details (or, of course, sources!).

+**WARNING**: since version 10.0, jutils requires Java >= 11.
+Namely, the Maven project will build on 1.8 for a while, and only if you change the Maven `<source>` and `<target>` options for the compiler plug-in, however that's not officially supported and is likely to stop working in future (ie, when we start using recent Java features).

-``WARNING``: since 6.0 it has been split into multiple Maven modules.
+**WARNING**: since 6.0, jutils has been split into multiple Maven modules.
 What it used to be the root of the whole project is now the jutils/ module/folder, some more specific components were moved out of there and sent to their own modules (include them in place of jutils, if you need their functionality, the core dependency will be pulled up automatically).